choojs/choo-handbook/content/your-first-choo-app/README.md

 ## Let's get started!
 For this guide, we will be using an online code editor called [Glitch](https://glitch.com/).

 Glitch lets us write, edit and deploy JavaScript code in the browser.
-This is useful because we can make changes to our code and see the updated results instantly. ✨
+This is useful because we can make changes to our code and see the updated results instantly.

 A starter project is available for you to follow along with this guide: [https://glitch.com/edit/#!/project/choo-animals-starter](https://glitch.com/edit/#!/project/choo-animals-starter)

 When the editor has finished loading, you should make your own copy of the project so you can start coding.
-To do this, click the `"Remix this 🎤"` button near the top left hand corner of the window:
+To do this, click the `Remix this` button near the top left hand corner of the window:

 ![remix](images/remix-this.png "Screenshot of remix this button")